Skip to main content

 4. To start dialing, click Start session.
 Depending on the type of dialer your are using in the campaign, different logic of dialing will be applied.

-Contacts queue
+Contacts Queue

 The Contacts Queue displays the contacts currently assigned to your agent for campaign dialing, offering a clear and organized view of upcoming calls.